 In November 2018, the Company entered into an exclusive license agreement with Ocumension Therapeutics ("Ocumension") for the development and commercialization of its three-year micro insert using the Durasert technology for the treatment of chronic non-infectious uveitis affecting the posterior segment of the eye in the greater China territory, which is comprised of China, Hong Kong, Macau and Taiwan.
-The Company received a one-time upfront payment of \$1.75 million from Ocumension and is eligible to receive up to approximately \$10 million upon the achievement by Ocumension of certain prescribed development, regulatory and commercial sales-based milestones.
+The Company received a one-time upfront payment of \$1.75 million from Ocumension and is eligible to receive up to (i) \$7.25 million upon the achievement by Ocumension of certain prescribed development and regulatory milestones, and (ii) \$3 million commercial sales-based milestones.
 In addition, the Company is entitled to receive mid-single digit sales-based royalties.
+In August 2019, the Company received \$1.0 million in development milestone payment from Ocumension triggered by the approval of its Investigational New Drug ("IND") in China for Eyepoint's three-year intravitreal micro-insert containing 0.18mg of fluocinolone acetonide using the DurasertTM technology (known as YUTIQ in the United States).
+The IND allows the importation of finished product into China for use in its initiated clinical trial to support regulatory approval for the treatment of chronic uveitis affecting the posterior segment of the eye, which was recognized as license and collaboration agreement revenue during the period.